waggle-sensor/microWaggle/README.md

 ### 11. Code your own micro-Waggle Device:

-Congradulations, you are ready to impliment your own microWaggle implimentation.
+Congratulations, you are ready to impliment your own microWaggle implimentation.
+Particle.io's example [log](https://docs.particle.io/guide/getting-started/examples/photon/) is good place to get you started.
+Make sure to contact the Waggle team at ANL for further support.

 ------------------------------------------------------------